How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive

 Debian Bootable Disk Ready

-How to Set Up Debian Linux Step by Step
+How to Install Debian Linux Step-by-Step

 To boot a PC with a USB stick, you can usually do this from the BIOS or the Boot Menu.
 However, you can try one of the F2, F8, F10, F11, or ESC keys from your keyboard while restarting your PC.